 Employment Readiness Manager

-Responsible for developing initiatives which serve as a bridge between clients and self-sufficiency.
-This includes the provision of vocational and educational services to domestic violence victims residing in shelter, budget counseling, and the coordination of the Working Internship Network program.
-Requires a Bachelor’s Degree in Human Services, Vocational Counseling, or related field, with three (3) years of counseling or vocational experience.
-Must have ability to conduct psychosocial assessments.
+Responsible for developing and managing initiatives which serve as a bridge between clients and self-sufficiency.
+This includes the provision of career readiness and financial literacy services to domestic violence victims residing in shelter, and the management of the Working Internship Network program which also develops internship opportunities for domestic violence victims.
+Master’s Degree in Human Services, Vocational Rehabilitation Counseling, or related field, with three (3) years of counseling or vocational experience required.
+Must possess excellent communication skills and have a proven ability to conduct psychosocial assessments or DVE’s.
+Must be able to market/promote the organization and the program to external entities.
+Training and experience in conducting or administering aptitude and ability assessments.
+Must demonstrate a working knowledge and sensitivity to domestic violence and social service needs helpful.
 Credentialed Rehabilitation Counselor a plus.
-Bilingual Spanish/English a plus.
+Also bilingual Spanish/English a plus.

 Provides supportive counseling to residents, manages hotlines, assists administrative staff and performs some security and childcare functions.
 Requires an Associate’s Degree in Human Services or related field, and knowledge of domestic violence issues preferred.
 (UWSH – Brooklyn, UWNB & UWR – Harlem).